MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

     > Location=<`http://PS1SITE.CONTOSO.COM:8530`>, Version=38
     > ScanJob({*JobID*}): CScanJob::Execute- Adding UpdateSource={SourceID}, ContentType=2, ContentLocation=<`http://PS1SITE.CONTOSO.COM:8530`>, ContentVersion=38

 10. Scan Agent notifies WUAHandler to add the update source.
-WUAHandler adds the update source to the registry, and initiates a Group Policy refresh if the client is in domain to see whether Group Policy overrides the update server that's added.
+WUAHandler adds the update source to the registry.
+It initiates a Group Policy refresh if the client is in domain to see whether Group Policy overrides the update server that's added.
 The following entries are logged in WUAHandler.log showing a new Update Source being added:

     > Its a WSUS Update Source type ({WSUSUpdateSource}), adding it
     > Its a completely new WSUS Update Source